darshan-hpc/darshan/readthedocs/DEVELOPER_NOTES.md

 * Modify the appropriate files (see `index.rst` and the list of included documents described in the preceding subsection)
 * Open a pull request on GitHub with your changes
-* Wait a few minutes for automated actions to occurr on ReadTheDocs
+* Wait a few minutes for automated actions to occur on ReadTheDocs
 * Log into https://app.readthedocs.org
 * Navigate to the Darshan dashboard and click the `Builds` tab
 * Select the corresponding pull request and click the `View Docs` button